 Step 1 - Set Up Your Hosting Account

 So the very first thing that you are going to need is a hosting account.
-I always recommend Namecheap because their customer service has been amazing and I’ve had no issues with any of their services in the past.
+I always recommend Siteground because their customer service has been amazing and I've had no issues with any of their services in the past.
+(Please see update in bold.)

 Note: One hosting service that I feel as hyped up a lot is Godaddy and I absolutely recommend not to go with Godaddy.
 From my experience and talking to a bunch of other business owners and website owners - is that people just get more struggle than benefits out of Godaddy.